jwheare/mythextract/README.md

 * `input_file`: path to individual tag file extracted from monolithic tag container (with `mono2tag.py`)
 * `output_file`: **optional** — defaults to `./png/[game_ver]-[tagid][-n].png` where `-n` is a bitmap number prefix if there are more than 1

+# Environment variables

+Run with DEBUG=1 to print extra debug output

 # Philosophy

 The goal for this project is to provide tools that are designed to be self contained and run without dependencies on all architectures for many years to come.